lsshawn/nuxt-starter/content/articles/2017-06-14-ProgrammingDonts.md

 Like most self-taught programmers, I started coding because I wanted to build something useful.
 Little did I know what that would entail–confusion, bugs, and an endless amount of frameworks and plugins to choose from and use.
 A majority of the time, I’ll admit, instead of building something useful, I've been falling into the same ineffective behaviors.

-Being a self learner, you don’t have a curriculum that’s going ensure that you keep focused and ensure that the problems you solve continually challenge you.
+As a self learner, you don’t have a curriculum that’s going ensure that you keep focused and ensure that the problems you solve continually challenge you.
 You can get caught up in trivialities; and, without the structure of a clear deadline or an explicit grading-scale, it’s easy to not realize you’re getting sidetracked.

 Sometimes we need a bit of a reminder; I know I do.
 So instead of trying out that next new framework (no name calling!) or creating another semi-useful plugin (I can call myself out here: [Ency.js](https://github.com/encyjs/ency)), I created the list below.